KeerthanaRachuri12/Mask-R-CNN-for-Object-Detection-and-Instance-Segmentation/README.md

 │ ├── trainval.txt
 │ └── test.txt
 └── SegmentationObject/ # Instance-wise segmentation masks (optional in some versions)

 - Update `root_folder` and file paths accordingly in code.

-### Training

-- Load model pretrained on COCO, replace heads for VOC classes.
-- Train with batch size 1-2 for 20-50 epochs.
-- Use provided training loop and optimizer setup.

-Example training loop snippet:

-- Update `root_folder` and file paths accordingly in code.